 Mark Mills of the Manhattan Institute described the massive scale of rare earth minerals, metals and other supplies that we would need to switch our current electric grid over to renewable energy and the batteries we’d need to back them up.
 He noted that, to meet the goals of the Paris agreement, the world would need to mine as much as 1,000% more rare earth minerals.
 To meet the growing battery demand just for electric vehicles, we would need to expand mining for cobalt and lithium by 20 times today’s levels.

 He noted that a single wind turbine requires 900 tons of steel and 2,500 tons of cement, as well as 45 tons of unrecyclable plastic.
-But plans to transform the grid to rely primarily on renewable energy, like the Green New Deal, would require that we build several hundreds of thousands more wind turbines.
-Mills also points out that plans for solar developments dwarf our plans for wind, but solar uses far more materials than wind.
+But plans to transform the grid to rely primarily on renewable energy, like those promoted by the Inflation Reduction Act, would require that we build tens of thousands more wind turbines.
+Mills also points out that plans for solar developments dwarf our plans for wind, but solar uses far more materials.
 Michael Shellenberger with Environmental Progress agrees.
 His work has demonstrated that solar has a massive environmental impact: it produces 300 times more waste per kilowatt-hour of electricity than nuclear.

 4. Energy must be reliable to be truly effective.